munucrafts/Rayzer/README.md

 - Randomized scattering for rough surfaces.
 - Soft background blending.

----

 ## Future Ideas

 - Add more material types (metal, dielectric, emissiveness).
+- Rendering shapes other than spheres.
+- Camera movement and rotation.
 - Multithreading for performance.
-- Camera movement and rotation.